stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Note that there are still a couple of problems with the render loop that we will address in the next few chapters:

-* The GLFW event queue thread is still blocked.
+* The GLFW event queue thread is still blocked (we cannot move the window).

-* The render loop will generate validation errors on every frame.
+* The render loop will generate validation errors on every frame because no synchronisation has been configured.

+* This demo will overload the hardware as we are not applying any limits on the frame rate.

 ---